leilaghazvini/leilaghazvini.github.io/_projects/quiz.md

                 question: "Did you drive a car in your college town?",
                 answers: [
                     { text: "Yes", category: "Housing" },
-                    { text: "No", category: "Transortation" }
+                    { text: "No", category: "Transportation" }
                 ]
             },
             {